 The Need for Neonatal Nurse Practitioners

-As the Director of the Neonatal Nurse Practitioner specialty track for Ohio State’s Nursing – Master of Science program, Elizabeth Sharpe, DNP NNP-BC knows the importance of training advance practice nurses.
+As the Director of the Neonatal Nurse Practitioner specialty track for Ohio State’s Master of Science in Nursing program, Elizabeth Sharpe, DNP NNP-BC knows the importance of training advanced practice nurses.
 Sharpe has been part of the neonatal community for over 25 years.
 She has held many positions from staff nurse, transport nurse, nurse practitioner, educator and member of the Board of Directors of the National Association of Neonatal Nurses (NANN).

 “I joined the National Association of Neonatal Nurses before I even graduated as a nurse,” said Sharpe.
 “Globally, there are about 15 million premature babies born each year and I wanted to make a difference.
 I felt so fortunate to have two healthy children.
 So, it became one of my biggest motivators, to help families who were not so fortunate.”